calvin-okumu/DjangoCRM/backend/API_DOCUMENTATION.md

 - **Delete Tenant**: Only the original creator can delete the tenant

 These restrictions ensure that tenant configuration remains under the control of the person who set up the organization, while allowing all owners to access tenant information.

+## Sprint Automation

+DjangoCRM includes intelligent sprint automation features that enhance agile workflow management by automatically managing sprint lifecycle based on task activity.

+### Automatic Sprint Activation

+When a task moves to "in_progress" status, the system automatically activates the sprint if:
+- The sprint is currently in "planned" status
+- This is the first task in the sprint to move to "in_progress"
+- The sprint belongs to the same tenant as the task

+**Example Flow:**
+1. Sprint is created with status "planned"
+2. First task in sprint moves to "in_progress"
+3. Sprint automatically changes to "active" status
+4. Notification is logged for tracking

+### Automatic Sprint Completion

+When all tasks in an active sprint are completed, the system automatically marks the sprint as "completed":

+- Monitors all tasks in active sprints
+- When the last task moves to "done" status
+- Automatically completes the sprint
+- Logs completion notification

+**Validation Rules:**
+- Only active sprints can be auto-completed
+- All tasks must be in "done" status
+- Sprint must have at least one task

+### Benefits

+- **Reduced Manual Work**: Eliminates need to manually change sprint statuses
+- **Consistency**: Ensures sprint statuses accurately reflect work progress
+- **Real-time Updates**: Immediate response to task status changes
+- **Error Prevention**: Prevents invalid status transitions

 ## Installation and Setup